 \subsection{Topological Planning on Venue Maps}

-We first pre-build a topological graph $\mathcal{G}$ on the venue maps whose nodes are the landmark names detected by an OCR model and edges connect two nodes if their Euclidean distance on the map is lower than a threshold $\gamma_{map}$.
-For the isolated subgraphs, we iteratively merge them at the nearest node pairs.
+We first pre-build a topological graph $\mathcal{G}$ on the given venue map whose nodes are the landmark names detected by an OCR model and whose edges connect two nodes if their Euclidean distance on the venue map is lower than a threshold $\gamma_{map}$.
+For any pair of isolated subgraphs, we merge them with their nearest nodes.
 As such, we solve a travel salesman problem (TSP) to obtain a landmark route $g_{1:K}$.
-During online exploration, our method searches and recognizes the signage in the scene step-by-step to handle long-horizon planning \cite{chen2024scale}.
+During online exploration, our method searches for the remaining landmarks sequentially to handle long-horizon planning \cite{chen2024scale}.